espocrm/documentation/docs/development/metadata/app-config.md

 * `internal` – never available for read, admin can write (useful for passwords, secrets) (as of v7.3);
 * `admin` – available only for admin (read and write);
 * `superAdmin` – available only for super-admin (read and write).

+### readOnly

+*boolean*

+*As of v7.4.*

+Disables the ability to change a parameter value for admin users.
+Useful for parameters that are supposed to be set either manually (by writting into the config file) or automatically by the application.

 ## entityTypeListParamList